 The Council has developed a solicitation and review process for projects to address the purposes stated above.
 The outcome of the process is the development of a Work Plan, which approves the funding for all projects to be conducted during the plan period.
-For the Work Plan for the fiscal year ending September 30, 2004, the following project solicitation and review process was used by the Council:
+For the Work Plan for the fiscal years ending September 30, 2005 and 2006, the following project solicitation and review process was used by the Council: